 Lesson 1: Help your child be responsible and persevere rather than be a victim.

-The best way we can teach our kids is by example.
-So if you want a child that’s mentally strong, you need to start showing them what this looks like.
+If you want a child that’s mentally strong, you need to start showing them what this looks like.
 One way you can do this is by not encouraging a victim mentality.

 It’s natural for us to want to shield our children from things and defend them when they’ve been wronged.
 But it’s important to make sure you show them how to deal with life’s challenges instead of viewing themself as a victim of circumstance.